piarun/maroon/README.md

   - [x] epoch coordinator interface
   - [x] set up etcd
   - [x] write epochs to etcd
-  // TODO: update instructions on how to local run it properly
+  // TODO: update instructions on how to local run it properly.
+Explain why docerized tests exist.
+How to run them, etc.
   - [ ] calculate delay for each node to send epoch.
 Use calculated order and last commited epoch author
 - [ ] G/MN.
 Add API to request key ranges for G
     - [ ] MN. store used ranges on etcd